Rural and Remote Marking Program

 Applications for the RRMP must be submitted through the online Google Form.
 Standard marking applications must be submitted through the NESA website.
-Applications for the Rural and Remote Marking Program close on Monday 19 March 2018, 5pm.
-The standard marking program applications close Sunday 18 March 2018, midnight.
+Applications for the Rural and Remote Marking Program and the standard marking program close on Thursday 21 March 2019.

 General criteria for selection